jrnl-org/jrnl/docs/external-editors.md

 If your editor is not in your operating system's `PATH` environment variable, then you will have to enter in the full path of your editor.

+Please see [this section](./privacy-and-security.md#editor-history) about how your editor might leak sensitive information and how to mitigate that risk.

 ## Sublime Text

 To use [Sublime Text](https://www.sublimetext.com/), install the command line